FzzyLizzy/Hades-thirdparty-injector/README.md

 ![Missing_Core](https://i.imgur.com/wFFFIBC.png)

-* is in the bin folder
+* hades.dll is in the bin folder

 if the dll is not in the bin folder, the Injector cannot do anything an easy way to see if the dll is installed in the settings